Types of visits

 Your Medicare Part B medical insurance includes two types of check-ups:

-- Welcome to Medicare visit – One-time doctor’s visit that happens within 12 months of enrolling in Medicare Part B; allows your doctor to check your health and create your care plan.
+- Welcome to Medicare visit – One-time office visit that happens within 12 months of enrolling in Medicare Part B; your health is checked and your care plan is created.

-- Annual wellness visit – Yearly doctor’s visit to check your health and update your care plan.
+- Annual wellness visit – Yearly office visit to check your health and update your care plan.

 At your welcome and wellness visits, you’ll get a general picture of your health and learn how to improve or maintain your well-being.
-Expect your doctor to:
+Expect your provider to: